itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 def add(a: int, b: int) -> int:
 	return a + b
 ```

+> In case you aren't familiar with `TypeVar`, a type variable lets you refer to the same type in multiple places without specifying the exact type.
+>
+> In the code snippet above, a type variable was used in the `log` method type signature to annotate that the decorated method's return type is the same as that of `func`.

 The following call to `add` is invalid, and one would expect type checkers to report it as an error, however it will only fail at runtime: